 Spraying will occur in areas identified by the mosquito program in the Chicago Lawn neighborhood.
 To download a map of the spray zone, click here.
 Weather permitting, the spraying will begin at dusk on July 25 and continue through the night until approximately 1:00 am, with licensed mosquito abatement technicians in trucks dispensing an ultra-low-volume spray.

 *For photographers and camera crews interested in b-roll and photo of spraying, the staging area for spraying will occur at DSS Yard 2300 W. 52nd St. Chicago at 8:30 pm, with spraying beginning at dusk. *

 “When our mosquito traps indicate that the West Nile virus may pose health risks in a community, we take action quickly,” said CDPH Commissioner Julie Morita, M.D.
-“But spraying is just one step to protect our city, residents must also take appropriate steps to protect themselves.”
+“Even though we are only spraying in one community this week, residents throughout Chicago should use appropriate precautions to protect themselves.”